5 Tips for Planning an Incredible Holiday in New Zealand

 This is what you need to know before planning your trip to New Zealand.

 NZ still feels new to tourism to me and during peak times, the parking lots and towns aren’t able to support the number of visitors.
-If you are planning to go during December and January, booking in advance is your only option if you want to have a place to sleep, do any of the Great Walks, etc.
+If you are planning to go during high season (December and January), booking in advance is your only option if you want to have a place to sleep, do any of the Great Walks, etc.

 Part of me thinks planning EVERYTHING in advance takes away from the spontaneity that comes with travelling.
 Even though my itinerary provides full days of activities in the best order, I think of people using it to go for an add-on when the weather is amazing or postponing a section for another part of the guide if the weather is challenging.

 Great traveling conditions begin in October and stay until the end of April!

 2. Purchasing A Vehicle is Advisable for Longer Trips